vyuvalv/lwc-oss/README.md

 5. Our Client App
     -  Now let's setup our `index` files that runs our LWC app as a container.
     -  Setup your `index.js`
+    -  Include Shaddow Dom and append the LWC App

     ```js
         import '@lwc/synthetic-shadow';
         import { createElement } from 'lwc';
-        import MyApp from 'my/app';
+        import MyApp from 'core/app';

-        const app = createElement('my-app', { is: MyApp });
+        const app = createElement('core-app', { is: MyApp });
+        // Get the div element that will hold our LWC App
+        const element = document.querySelector('#main');
+        // To append the LWC
+        element.appendChild(app);
     ```

-- I also like to add browser navigation here which adds the Browser Url path as a public parmater of the main app.
+    - I also like to add browser history control for navigation here which adds the Browser Url path as a public paramater for the main app.

     ```js
-    // Get the div element that will hold our LWC App
-    const element = document.querySelector('#main');

     window.addEventListener("DOMContentLoaded", () => {
         // sets page in browser history
         const pageName = setHistoryPage();